 The Library and Information Association of New Zealand Aotearoa (LIANZA) advises, supports, and assists in networking with libraries.

-The New Zealand Historic Places Trust Pouhere Taonga (NZHPT) supports, and assists schools with information and news about our national historic heritage.
+Heritage New Zealand Pouhere Taonga supports, and assists schools with information and news about our national historic heritage.

 New Zealand National Commission for UNESCO recognises the achievements of schools and provides a funding grant to the 2020 Communications Trust to implement the Living Heritage Awards.